Free temporary Hungary phone number to receive SMS online (+36)

 Give each number 2 to 3 tries, then switch.

-If the SMS does not show after a couple of attempts, the line is likely flagged or busy.
+If the SMS does not show after a couple of attempts, the number is likely flagged or busy.
 Pick a fresh number from the list instead of waiting on a dead one.

 How to catch a fresh number

-A line that was just added has the best odds.
+A number that was just added has the best odds.
 Here is how you find one that has not been worn out yet:

 How to use a free Hungary number